-How to Get Kick Stream Notifications in Discord
+How to Get Kick.com Stream Alerts in Discord

 • Go-live alerts — get notified the moment a Kick streamer starts broadcasting